Hair Loss Treatment

 Women usually present with diffuse thinning of hair on the crown of the head.
 This pattern of hair loss is classified as Ludwig stages 1-3.
 V shaped temporal recession does occur in women but usually to a lesser degree than in men.
 In general, women maintain their frontal hairline.

 AGA is inherited however, the exact mechanism of inheritance has not been determined.
 It is also likely that systemic or external factors also play a role.

-Non Surgical Hair Regrowth with the magic Scalp Roller – Combined with stem cells
+Non Surgical Hair Regrowth with the magic Scalp Roller – Combined

 Hair Loss Treatment FAQ’s

 A Scalp Roller is an instrument consisting of a heavy duty plastic roller head covered in tiny stainless steel needles.(0.5mm ).

 The Scalp Roller, specifically for the use in hair treatments, has three separate actions on the scalp.
 The needles are designed to penetrate the stratum corneum, the hard outer surface of the epidermal layer of the scalp.
 Hundreds of tiny channels are created through the stratum corneum, which facilitate the passage and absorption into the dermis to maximize it’s absorption by the hair follicles.which are extracts of plants and purified contain growth factors which increase the immunity and help in decreasing hair fall , increase density and regrow the hair which are in inactive phase.